thavocado/comfyui-danbooru-lookup/README.md

 - **Extended outputs**: Returns top match ID, all matching IDs, and similarity scores
 - **Model selection**: Choose between CLIP and SigLIP for tag encoding

+### WD14 to Conditioning Node
+- **Purpose**: Convert images to conditioning using WD14 embeddings
+- **Input**: Any image (from LoadImage, VAE Decode, etc.)
+- **Output**: CONDITIONING that can be used with lookup nodes
+- **Use cases**:
+  - Preprocess images once and reuse the conditioning
+  - Combine multiple image embeddings using conditioning nodes
+  - Create cleaner workflows with the conditioning mode

 ## Installation

 1. Clone this repository into your ComfyUI custom_nodes folder: